-The Horse Well Project has a current JORC 2012 Inferred Mineral Resource of 2,2Mt @ 2.1g/t Au for 148,000 oz Au at the more advanced Horse Prospects (refer to ASX release dated 26 August 2019 for full details).
-Given that the last significant drilling program at Horse Well was carried out by Eagle Mining Corp NL in the 1990's, Strickland believes that there remains significant upside across all existing Horse Well resources with first pass diamond drilling and multi-element geochemistry helping to constrain the structural and lithological controls on gold mineralisation.
-All deposits remain open at depth and structural controls are poorly defined, with no constraints on plunge.
+The Horse Well Project has a current Inferred Mineral Resource of 2.2 million tonnes @ 2.1 grams per tonne gold for 148,000 ounces gold.
+Given that the last significant drilling program at Horse Well was carried out in the 1990's, Strickland believes that there remains significant upside across all existing Horse Well resources with first pass diamond drilling and multi-element geochemistry helping to constrain the structural and lithological controls on gold mineralisation.
+All deposits remain open at depth and prior to 2024, structural controls remained poorly defined, with no constraints on plunge.